kjaylee/RKSwipableViewController/README.md

-- Note from Kenial: This class is forked from https://github.com/cwRichardKim/RKSwipeBetweenViewControllers, but it has been changed for dynamic page creation - I thought original class would be more suitable static content, so decided to make it as another repo.
-However, with a respect for the original author, I will leave prefix RK for him :)
+from Kenial: This class is forked from https://github.com/cwRichardKim/RKSwipeBetweenViewControllers.
+This has been updated in order to provide with dynamic page creation feature (ie. by using delegate), there's no compatibility anymore.
+I might send pull requests to original repo, but I thought original class might be more suitable static content, so decided to make it as another project.
+With a respect to the original author, I left prefix 'RK'.
+Thanks for your great efforts, Richard :)

-And added some features like looping and scrollable fragment:
+I added some features like looping and scrollable fragment (above tab buttons) as well:

 ![demo](http://i.imgur.com/aUalMKK.gif)

-Updating README is needed...
+Below descriptions